 Teaching Tree’s mission is to promote the healthy development of infants and young children in a culturally and economically diverse environment, ensuring a climate for individual growth, comfort, and security.
 Their activities and programs are designed to advance two foremost goals: (1) Children will achieve developmental milestones that will prepare them to enter kindergarten ready to learn, and (2) Families will receive affordable, quality child care and will work toward or maintain self-sufficiency.

-Teaching Tree volunteers will be working at all of our 2017 events assisting with parking and aid stations and will be the primary beneficiary of our Never Summer 100k post-race food and awards breakfast.
+Teaching Tree volunteers will be working at our events assisting with parking and aid stations and will be the primary beneficiary of our Never Summer 100k post-race food and awards breakfast.
 Click here to learn how to help the Teaching Tree by donating, volunteering, or providing supplies.

 The Diamond Peaks Ski Patrol (DPSP) is a volunteer organization, providing educational services about emergency medical care and mountain safety.
 Patrollers also provide emergency medical care and information on backcountry preparedness and snow conditions.
 Based in Fort Collins, Colorado, the DPSP patrols trails within the National Forest at Cameron Pass.
 They are an adaptable resource of valuable individuals dedicated to education and service in the skiing and outdoor recreation community.